jeffknupp/talks/wharton-web-conference-14.md

 ## Short Aside: The Web Framework Impedance Mismatch

-The more time you spend building REST APIs with web frameworks, the more you'll notice the subtle (and at time, glaring) impedance mismatch.
+The more time you spend building REST APIs with web frameworks, the more you'll notice the subtle (and at times, glaring) impedance mismatch.

 Examples: